X930E 120Hz Smart LED TV

-The sound quality from the XBR65X930E’s front-firing speakers had similar but notably better results from what I experienced with the XBR65X900E, and had slightly above average sound quality when compared to what I normally hear from most flat panel TVs.
+The sound quality from the XBR65X930E’s front-firing speakers had similar but notably better results than what I experienced with the XBR65X900E and had slightly above average sound quality when compared to what I normally hear from most flat-panel TVs.
 Although not great, the sound was somewhat full-bodied and delivered a sense of spaciousness that made listening a bit more enjoyable.

 Bass output, although minimal, had a small amount of punch behind it which made action scenes in movies a bit more enjoyable.
-It also made music sound somewhat more dynamic than what I usually here from other flat panel TVs.
+It also made music sound somewhat more dynamic than what I usually hear from other flat-panel TVs.
 However, I still recommend a soundbar to obtain a better audio presentation.

 Gaming input lag on the 930E had mixed results, and according to my source, input lag for a 1080p signal was a mediocre 42 ms, but a 4K signal measured a very good 25 ms. So obviously when using this TV for gaming, you’ll get the best results when feeding it a 4K signal.

 I chose the ‘Custom’ picture mode when setting up the 930E for evaluation.